x-atlas-consortia/ubkg-etl/generation_framework/umls_init/README.md

 | HPO               | HPO HP:CODE                | HPO:CODE                  | Set SAB to HPO; remove SAB from code           |
 | HCPCS Level codes | HCPCS Level n: Exxxx-Exxxx | HCPCS:Level_n_Exxxx-Exxxx | Removed colon; replaced spaces with underscore |

+## Relationship format
+Some UMLS SABs format relationship strings with either dots or dashes.
+These are reserved characters in either the generation script or in neo4j.
+This script replaces the dot and dash with an underscore.

+## Removing SUI
+This script removes the SUI identifier for terms
+from:
+- CODE-SUIs.csv
+- CUI-SUIs.csv
+- SUIs.csv

+## Adding columns and blank values
+This script adds columns to the header rows of CSVs as follows:
+- CODEs.csv
+   - value
+   - lowerbound
+   - upperbound
+   - unit
+- CUI-CUIs.csv
+   - evidence_class
+The script also appends commas to non-header rows.

 # Content
 - **umls_init.py** - Does the following: